amartinsec/BadBird-C2/README.md

 ## Transfer of Data
 When a canary token is triggered, it logs information about the request.
-BadBird C2 works by passing data through http requests and obtaining data through the reporting mechanism.
+BadBird C2 works by passing data through the triggered tokens and reporting mechanism.
 Using this method, there are two major limitations that BadBird C2 has to follow to maintain stability:
 - Each response when triggering a token must have an encoded length of less than 7000 characters.
 - A token can only be triggered less than 50 times.